-And that is why good dental health is vital in order to prevent the development of dental complications.
-As a matter of fact, looking after our gums and teeth is a vital part when it comes to learning to live with type 2 diabetes and type 1 diabetes.
+And that is why good dental health is vital to prevent the development of dental complications.
+Looking after our gums and teeth is a vital part when it comes to learning to live with type 2 diabetes and type 1 diabetes.

 Our dentist should know if we have long-standing or new-onset diabetes because this will impact our dental treatment.
 Read on, to find out more about oral health and diabetes.